-We offer an alternative—an automated, software-driven solution called migration that eliminates the current manual, labor intensive and error-prone approach to modernization.
+We offer an alternative—an automated, software-driven solution called migration that eliminates the current manual, labor-intensive and error-prone approach to modernization.
 Migration focuses on software asset preservation while modernization focuses on its improvement.
 Modernization should be done on the modern platform using modern tools, so the main goal should be to get the legacy application to the target platform as soon as possible.
 Migration transforms the legacy application to the target platform “as-is” – without changing the original software architecture or design.
 As the first step of modernization, migration makes the transition to the target platform manageable and predictable.
-Unlike a rewrite, it guarantees to complete on time and on budget, and ensures that the application functions and feels exactly the same as the original.
+Unlike a rewrite, it guarantees to complete on time and on budget and ensures that the application functions and feels exactly the same as the original.

-Our motto for application modernization is: migrate the application to target platform and get it working first; do everything else second.”
+Our motto for application modernization is: migrate the application to the target platform and get it working first; do everything else second.”

 The Current Landscape of Legacy Application Modernization Companies

 “For the most part, legacy application modernization is a services industry.
 The industry is quite fragmented with companies focusing on their own niche legacy market.
 Migration software, if there is one at all, is proprietary, and only gets used by the companies who developed it.
 It is hard to scale such a business model since it can only sustain a handful of modernization projects at a time.
-No one company in particular is a recognized leader in application modernization.
+No one company, in particular, is a recognized leader in application modernization.

 The System Integrators who win the big enterprise modernization and portfolio optimization deals generally subcontract specific application modernization projects to local vendors with unique skills in certain areas of their specialty.
 Unless applications are retired or replaced with off-the-shelf products, modernization projects are sold as professional services and not as software.

 Before anyone can fully capitalize on the large software application legacy, the current fractured market of niche companies needs to be consolidated and industrialized.
-A new scaleable solution has to emerge in order to bring together all stakeholders into a single integrated and collaborative modernization platform that is win-win for everyone.
+A new scaleable solution has to emerge in order to bring together all stakeholders into a single integrated and collaborative modernization platform that is a win-win for everyone.
 We call that platform MaaS – Modernization-as-a-Service, and we believe it will change the industry as we know it.”

-Why is There No $1 Billion Market Leader Today?
+Why Is There No $1 Billion Market Leader Today?